cedeber/concise-rust-book/src/ch01-06-collections.md

 ### Using an Enum to Store Multiple Types

 We said that vectors can only store values that are the same type.
-Fortunately, the variant of an enum are defined under the same enum type, so when we need to store elements of a different type in vector, we can defined and use an enum.
+Fortunately, the variant of an enum are defined under the same enum type, so when we need to store elements of a different type in vector, we can define and use an enum.

 ```rust
 enum SpreadsheetCell {